carina-cc/elizabethgould/essay.md

        license="public domain"
        url="https://upload.wikimedia.org/wikipedia/commons/a/a5/Euphema_Bourkii_by_Elizabeth_Gould.jpg">

-This was perhaps Elizabeth’s most exciting period in her life with such an esteemed project in her hands, however, it may have also been her most distraughtly time.
-Correspondences in letters to her mother revealed that she carried a heavy burden when she left her home country.
-She sombrely documented her tough decision to leave her 3 youngest children - Charles, Eliza, and Louisa - back in England and concerns and worries constantly plagued her mind [^8].
+This was perhaps Elizabeth’s most exciting period in her life with such an esteemed project in her hands, however, it may have also been her most distressing time.
+Correspondences in letters to her mother revealed that she was riddled with regrets when she left her home country.
+She sombrely documented her tough decision to leave her three youngest children - Charles, Eliza, and Louisa - back in England and concerns and worries constantly plagued her mind [^8].
 Nevertheless, she had little time to entertain her doubts as she kept busy by preparing hundreds of sketches, drawings, and paintings of the colony’s native wildlife.
 The most recognised image she produced was that of the Fairy Wren.
 In her preliminary drawing for the lithographed plate, she confidently presented her signature technique of using soft and controlled pencil strokes to replicate the lifelike features of each specimen.
 Her attention to detail extended to her selection of watercolours for the pallet, ensuring that they would precisely represent Australia.
 <param ve-image
        fit="contain"
        title="Blue Wren (Malurus cyaneus) in “Birds of Australia”"